Murder of Babita Deokaran: Aftermath

-Developments (2024-2025)
+Developments (2024-2026)

 The Special Investigating Unit (SIU) says it is in the final stages of its investigation into the murder and related procurement syndicates.
 In July 2025, SIU head Advocate Andy Mothibi told the public broadcaster investigators are “finalising the investigation” and assembling the last pieces of evidence.

 The SIU and other reporting say the Deokaran probe has uncovered multiple syndicates involved in looting tender funds at Tembisa and other facilities; the SIU has referred matters for further action and disciplinary steps in the health department.

 Vusimuzi Matlala, whom Deokaran's team identified millions of rand spent on goods and services for Tembisa hospital from his companies Black AK Trading & Suppliers and Cor Kabeng Trading & Suppliers, and proposed fraud charges against the firms, is arrested in 2025 in connection with other chargers.

-Although the six triggermen were convicted, investigators and the family emphasise that the people who organised/contracted the killing have not been brought to book; the family continues to press for arrests.
+Although the six triggermen were convicted, investigators and the family emphasize that the people who organised/contracted the killing have not been brought to book; the family continues to press for arrests.
 Political parties and civil society are publicly renewing calls for law-enforcement to find the organisers.
 There have been allegations about how the killing was carried out and questions about previous investigative handling.
 News24 alleges that the Hawks once had a triggerman in custody and released him, which has generated renewed scrutiny of police processes.
 The reporting is part of an ongoing investigative strand into corruption and the case.

 Government and the Minister of Health, Joe Phaahla, publicly welcomed the guilty pleas and sentencing when they occurred and have pointed to ongoing work to finalise investigations and protect whistle-blowers; the SIU has said it supports further police/NPA action to trace masterminds.
 In September 2025, the Special Investigating Unit released its interim report following an investigation into allegations of looting and maladministration at Tembisa Hospital.
 One of the individuals who scored big on tenders is Hangwani Maumela, who had scored at least R415 million via contracts awarded by Tembisa Hospital.
 Maumela is President Cyril Ramaphosa's nephew from a previous marriage.

+In January 2026, Whatsapp messages that might be referring to Babita before her assassination came to light between Vusimuzi Matlala and Kwazulu Natal Hawk's head, Lesetja Senosa.
+Senosa mentioned to the Madlanga commission that Matlala was his brother since meeting him at his wedding in 2019.
+During his testimony at the Madlanga Commission in August 2026, Vusimuzi Matlala admitted to being friends with Hangwani Maumela and that he was at some point a director of his security company called CAT VIP Protection.

+In August 2026, Stefan Joel Govindraju, one of the suspects in the Tembisa corruption, was arrested at O.R.
+Tambo International Airport while returning from an overseas trip.
+He appeared in court and was granted bail of R200 000.